Want to know about the Types of rivets?

-Snap head or cup head rivet is the most commonly used rivet and it gives a very strong joint.
+Snap head or cup head rivet is the most commonly used types of riveting and it gives a very strong joint.

 These rivets are widely used and meet the requirement of various industries like the manufacturing and construction industries to provide maximum strength in general.

-The diameter of Shank is approx 1.6d and the length of the head is 0.7d.
+The diameter of the Shank is approx 1.6d and the length of the head is 0.7d.

 It has the unique design of a slightly rounded head and slopping down from the top of the head(see diagram) to provide a tighter grip during the fastening process.

 This can be made up of carbon steel, brass, copper, aluminium and stainless steel with a length range from 6mm to 100mm in general.